Monday, May 29, 2017

 Knowing when to use articles, a and an, can be confusing.
 Making a big book to demonstrate when to use these articles is an effective way to teach children how to apply the rules.

 A is used when it is followed by a word that begins with a consonant sound.
 An is used when it is followed by a word that begins with a vowel sound.
 Children determine where to place the pictures.
+In this activity the a or the an is placed before a picture (noun).

 Page with answers